thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 "The stories of my friends cry out for healing, for justice, for the day when all tears will be wiped away and all wrongs avenged." (xxiii, 3)

 ## Part One: The Dynamics of Abuse
+#### The Reality of a War: Facing the Battle
+"The process of entering the past will disrupt life---or, at least, the existence that masquerades as life.
+The ease of quiet denial that allows the person to be a pleasant but vacuous doormat or an articulate but driven Bible study leader will be replaced by tumult, fear, confusion, anger, and change."
+(4, 4)

+"What is the point in pursuing firm hope and lively joy?
+The answer is simple: to live out the gospel.
+The reason for entering the struggle is *a desire for more, a taste of what life and love could be if freed from the dark memories and deep shame*."
+(5, 3)

+"*To honor what God has called us to be is the reason a man or woman chooses the path of change*."
+(6, 2)

+"*There is a deep reluctance to begin the process of change by admitting that damage has occured.*" (7, 2)

+"the potential for minimization or feeling weird for being damaged makes the potential for change even more difficult for those more subtly abused than for those more severely abused."
+(10, 3)

+"Betrayal by an intimate, deeply trusted companion is almost too much for the soul to endure.
+The victim does not want to face that the perpetrator may have been a person with access to the deepest recesses of his or her soul, a bearer of a key that no one else possessed."
+(13, 3)

+"The fearful and fallen heart does not want to anguish over the loss of safety and nurturance; therefore, the damage is seemingly diminished in the relief that the perpetrator was not someone closer or that the damage could have been more severe."
+(13, 3)

+"All excuses should be silenced; the perpetrator committed a crime against the abused person's body and soul."
+(14, 2)

+"But in every case of abuse, the dignity and beauty of the soul have been violated."
+(14, 3)

+"damage will be *in direct proportion to the degree that it disrupts the protection and nurturance of the parental bond*."
+(14, 4)

+"When abuse is perpetrated, it sets into motion the tremors of an internal earthquake that requires a strong and nurturant environment to quell."
+(14, 4)

+"*The victim's struggle to trust will be proportionately related to the extent her parent(s) failed to protect and nurture her as a child*."
+(15, 2)

 ` `
 ` `